|

 Moreover, barring a notable exception, the linearity (or antilinearity)

-of specifies that these phases are state-independent.
+specifies that these phases are

 and